 Explore it on Goodreads or Amazon.

-Eighth and last (thank god) in the Warriors of Poseidon paranormal romance series.
+Eighth and last (thank god) in the Warriors of Poseidon mythic fantasy romance series.
 The couple focus is on Alaric and Quinn.

 In 2012, Heart of Atlantis won the Romantic Times Reviewers’ Choice Award for Paranormal Romance.